gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 privacy, and a Blowfish policy.
 Eight modules, 935 lines, `numpy` and nothing else.

-**Unbounded DP throughout**, matching AIM's own definition — neighbours differ by adding or removing one record.
+Neighbours differ by adding or removing one record, as in AIM.

 ---